stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 }
 ```

-The `MsgPricePrevote` is just the submission of the leading 20 bytes of the SHA256 hex string run over a string containing the metadata of the actual `MsgPriceVote` to follow in the next period.
+The `MsgExchangeRatePrevote` is just the submission of the leading 20 bytes of the SHA256 hex string run over a string containing the metadata of the actual `MsgExchangeRateVote` to follow in the next period.
 The string is of the format: `salt:price:denom:voter`.
-Note that since in the subsequent `MsgPriceVote` the salt will have to be revealed, the salt used must be regenerated for each prevote submission.
+Note that since in the subsequent `MsgExchangeRateVote` the salt will have to be revealed, the salt used must be regenerated for each prevote submission.

 `Denom` is the denomination of the currency for which the vote is being cast.
 For example, if the voter wishes to submit a prevote for the usd, then the correct `Denom` is `uusd`.